 The ALJ typically recommends that some form of discipline be imposed provided that the Board can show, by clear and convincing evidence, that discipline is warranted under the circumstances.

-Once the judge makes his/her recommendation, the Board can either approve it, modify it, or reject it.
+Once the judge makes a recommendation, the Board can either approve it, modify it, or reject it.

-Note that pharmacists have the right to appeal the Board’s decision by filing a writ with the Superior Court.
+Note that you have the right to appeal the Board’s decision by filing a writ with the Superior Court.

-If the Board decides to suspend or revoke a professional’s license, the pharmacist can try to petition the Board for the reinstatement of the subject license.14
+If the Board decides to suspend or revoke your license, you can try to petition the Board for a reinstatement of your license.14

 6. Can I become a pharmacist if I have a criminal history?